getzola/zola/docs/content/documentation/content/taxonomies.md

 A taxonomy has 4 variables:

 - `name`: a required string that will be used in the URLs, usually the plural version (i.e. tags, categories etc)
-- `paginate`: if this is set to a number, each term page will be paginated by this much.
+- `paginate_by`: if this is set to a number, each term page will be paginated by this much.
 - `paginate_path`: if set, will be the path used by paginated page and the page number will be appended after it.
 For example the default would be page/1
 - `rss`: if set to `true`, a RSS feed will be generated for each individual term.